 How to research CRM tools

-There are plenty of issues to consider when evaluating CRM tools.
+There are plenty of issues to consider when evaluating CRM tools for SMBs.
 Here are a few:

 Doing the up-front evaluation.
 While CRM tools are similar in many ways, there are enough differences between enterprise and small-company packages to necessitate a thorough evaluation.
 Enterprise-class applications, for example, often have more sophisticated sales forecasting tools and more robust customization and integration tools to help integrate the package into an existing complex infrastructure.
 Small business packages, on the other hand, tend to emphasize ease of installation with pre-build business processes and software that's built around simplicity and usability rather than customization.